ShkudW/EvilN/README.md

 ```

-## If you like things dome manually, Use:
+## If you like things done manually, Use:

 ### 1) Installation all pachages:
 ```bash